-Sneh is a Senior Associate Solicitor in the Commercial Property team providing non-contentious commercial property work.
+Sneh is a Director in the Commercial Property team providing non-contentious commercial property work.
 She particularly specialises in sales and acquisitions, re-financing and landlord and tenant matters.

 Sneh strives to give her clients clear, pragmatic and commercial advice to help them achieve their goals in a cost effective and efficient manner.
 She takes a keen interest in her clients’ businesses to try to understand their needs with a mindset of assisting as if she was a partner in their business.
 Sneh’s clients range from investment funds, pension schemes, private individuals and SMEs, and she acts for clients in a wide variety of industries including the automotive, food and drink, hospitality and retail sectors.